sujithjay/sujithjay.github.io/_posts/2019-06-07-Notes-on-Mesos.md

 {% include image-caption.html file="/public/mesos/Comparison.png" description="Fig. 6: Comparison" %}

 This diagram makes clear why the makers of Mesos call it *the distributed systems kernel*.
 Mesos does not try to provide every functionality a distributed system needs to function; it provides the minimum over which *frameworks* are expected to build on.
-This explains the need for schedulers & orchestration services such as [Marathon](https://mesosphere.github.io/marathon/), [Aurora](http://aurora.apache.org/) and [Peloton](https://eng.uber.com/peloton/) to run your applications with Mesos.
+This explains the need for schedulers & orchestration services such as [Marathon](https://mesosphere.github.io/marathon/), [Aurora](http://aurora.apache.org/) and [Peloton](https://eng.uber.com/peloton/) to run your applications on Mesos.
 We will delve into them in a future post.
 Until next time!

 **P.S.** The title illustration is from [Apache Mesos as an SDK for Building Distributed Frameworks](https://www.slideshare.net/pacoid/strata-sc-2014-apache-mesos-as-an-sdk-for-building-distributed-frameworks/25) by Paco Nathan.